🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 By Curtis Williams

-HOUSTON (Reuters) -U.S. Vice President Kamala Harris understands that natural gas prices will rise if fracking is banned, industry executives said on Tuesday, explaining their confidence the Democratic candidate will not ban the production method if she becomes president.
+HOUSTON (Reuters) -U.S. Vice President Kamala Harris understands natural gas prices will rise if fracking is banned, industry executives said on Tuesday, explaining their confidence that the Democratic candidate will not ban the production method if she becomes president.

 Fracking, a major industry in battleground state Pennsylvania, has become a big issue in the presidential campaign.
 Harris opposed fracking as a U.S. senator from California, but now she says she would not ban it on federal lands as president.